dabit3/titter/README.md

 - Editable, self-sovereign user profiles (Ceramic [self.id](https://self.id/))
 - [GraphQL queries](https://gql-guide.vercel.app/)
 - Filtering at protocol level (not on client)
-- Fund and check balance of Bundlr
+- Fund and check balance of Bundlr with Matic on Polygon
 - [Pagination](https://gql-guide.vercel.app/#pagination) can also be implemented fairly easily with a few extra lines of code at protocol level

 Caveats: